AshleyColeman/speckit-breakdown/workflows/speckit.orchestrate.md

      - Tasks marked `[P]` share the same execution order
      - Tasks in the same phase without dependencies can run in parallel
    - Validate dependency graph (no circular dependencies)
+   - **Crucial**: Explicitly link phases in the `dependencies` list:
+     - All tasks in Phase 2 MUST depend on the last task of Phase 1 (or all of them).
+     - This ensures `speckit.db.prepare` calculates the Step Order correctly.

 4. **Generate Task Files**
    - Create JSON payload with all tasks and metadata: